 Globalization brought businesses from different countries together.
 While one business provides skilled labor, the other pays for services rendered.
 This also brought together people from different cultures.
 They may speak English to communicate, but one group will always be speaking it as a second language.

-Outsourcing staff are working with colleagues who have a different background than them, but the conflict that arises also lead to a greater understanding of each other's life experiences, the values they adhere to, and the challenges they continually face.
-There will always be a few misunderstandings now and then, but the younger generation that work in outsourcing have a more expanded world view because of their job.
+Outsourcing staff often work with colleagues who have a different background than them, but the conflict that arises also lead to a greater understanding of each other’s life experiences, the values they adhere to, and the challenges they continually face.
+There will always be a few misunderstandings now and then, but the younger generation that works in outsourcing have a more expanded worldview because of their job.

 #3 Outsourcing has taught many companies to change their managerial tactics to accommodate a diverse workforce.

 Management techniques that worked perfectly with a homogeneous workforce now need to be modified to accommodate a more diverse group.
 For example, managers in the U.S. prefer to confront their erring employees straight away, but they will have to tread lightly when dealing with Asians.
 Being so blunt in their criticisms is not recommended; it only makes matters worse.
 It’s important for Asians to save face, which is connected to keeping their honor intact.